hng/tech-coops/README.md

 * [Enspiral Handbook](https://handbook.enspiral.com) - More information about the Enspiral network.
 * [Starting a Cooperative, One Step at a Time](http://huia.coop) - 12-page eBook by Huia CDS a consulting company for cooperative enterprises.

+#### Books

+* [Patterns for Decentralised Organising](https://leanpub.com/patterns-for-decentralised-organising) by Richard D. Bartlett - Practical guidance for teams, organisations and networks to manage without hierarchy.

 #### Articles

 * [Can Coops Revolutionize the Tech Industry?](https://modelviewculture.com/pieces/can-coops-revolutionize-the-tech-industry)